leloco/apokata/README.md

 - **ejabberd**: Hardened XMPP server supporting OMEMO encryption; acts as a private, self-hosted messaging and alert gateway
 - **Pi-hole + Unbound**: DNS blackhole for ad-blocking combined with a recursive resolver to bypass third-party DNS tracking
 - **Reverse Proxy (NPM)**: Entry point for all services with automated Let’s Encrypt SSL
-- **GitHub Runner**: Isolated VM for CI/CD pipelines; automates local Docker builds and deployments directly from your repos.
+- **GitHub Runner**: Isolated VM for CI/CD pipelines; automates infrastructure deployment in docker.

 ### shadow